 For the morning, make this High Iron and Fiber Superfood Chia Pudding to start your day with a heaping dose of anti-oxidants, vitamins, minerals, and fiber!

 Both are somewhat sour tasting, which help to curb the sugar cravings.
 They also increase protein digestion by increasing the acid in your stomach.
 (Word of caution if you suffer from Gerd or heartburn that these can increase Gerd symptoms, so start off with small amounts.)

-Add some wholesome ingredients and make this Turmeric Immunity & Anti-inflammatory Shot.
-Adding turmeric and ginger adds even more nutrition with antioxidants and can help keep away the sugar cravings.
-Plus the collagen here keeps you feeling fuller for longer.
+Add some wholesome ingredients and make this detoxifying Two Ingredient Anti-Inflammatory Turmeric Tea Adding turmeric and ginger adds even more nutrition with antioxidants and can help keep away the sugar cravings.
+Plus the turmeric and adaptogenic herbs help to boost your immunity and beat inflammation.

 Nuts, especially walnuts and cashews, are high in protein and healthy fats with lots of vitamins and minerals.
 However, they contain a lot of calories so eat them in moderation, a handful or two a day is sufficient to give you plenty of nutritional goodness.
 Consider incorporating them in other recipes, like oatmeal or salads, during your sugar detox.

 Try this Red Cabbage Black Kale Salad with Maple Walnuts and Creamy Avocado Dressing – a triple whammy with the cruciferous veggie, walnuts, and avocado!
 This will surely keep sugar out of your mind.